 Education Qualifications: MBBS, FRCS (Ed), FAMS, PhD

-Dr Tan is passionate about Global Health and has established the Global Surgery Programme in Surgery ACP with a clear vision anchored by strong academic principles.
-He co-led a Temasek funded project “Quality Assurance for Healthcare in Sri Lanka” focusing on building capacity and management expertise in the Health system.
-He collaborated widely with international partners including Ariadne Lab, Duke Health and regional hospitals.
+Dr Tan is passionate about Global Health and has established the Global Surgery Programme within the Surgery ACP with a clear vision anchored by strong academic principles.
+He co-led a Temasek-funded project “Quality Assurance for Healthcare in Sri Lanka” which focused on building capacity and management expertise in the Health system.
+He has collaborated widely with international partners including Ariadne Lab, Duke Health and regional hospitals.
 His Global Health project with Duke, titled: ‘Partnership to establish a practice-based network to assess for head and neck cancers using a low-cost portable flexible nasopharyngoscope” won a $3.5M RO1 grant.
-He has recently initiated a pan-Asia surgical leaders’ network to study the response and impact of COVID-19 pandemic to the surgical health system.
+He has recently initiated a pan-Asia surgical leaders’ network to study the response and impact of the COVID-19 pandemic on the surgical health system.
 Aptly named ‘COVID-IMPACTS: COVID-19 IMPact and ACtion Taken in Surgery’, 36 surgical leaders from 25 Asian hospitals in 11 countries have thus far accepted the invitation to participate in this collaboration.

 Dr Tan was the founding Chairman of the Children’s Cancer Foundation (Singapore) and was awarded the Singapore Youth Award to recognise his pivotal role in setting up the charity.
-He believes in the enabling power of Philanthropic donation.
-In his tenure as the inaugural Director of the Division of Community Outreach and Philanthropy in NCCS (2010-2018), he helped built a sustainable fund-raising model in Oncology ACP.
-In the last few years, Surgery ACP, under his leadership as Academic Chair, raised more than $7.8 million including for various academic programs including two Surgical Chairs (Colorectal and Urology), Global Health/Surgery initiatives and Academic Fund for Nurses, Allied Health Professionals and Administrators.
+He believes in the enabling power of philanthropic donation.
+In his tenure as the inaugural Director of the Division of Community Outreach and Philanthropy in NCCS (2010-2018), he helped build a sustainable fund-raising model in the Oncology ACP.
+In the last few years, under his leadership as Academic Chair, the Surgery ACP raised more than $7.8 million for various academic programs including two Surgical Chairs (Colorectal and Urology), several Global Health/Surgery initiatives and the Academic Fund for Nurses, Allied Health Professionals and Administrators.

 Prognostication of Head and Neck malignancies and their impact to the QOL of patients, and in Surgical Device innovation.